Confidence-Guided Data Augmentation for Improved Semi-Supervised Training: Abstract

 \section{Abstract}

-We propose a new data augmentation technique for semi-supervised learning settings that emphasizes learning from the most challenging regions of the feature space.
-Starting with a fully supervised reference model, we first identify low confidence predictions.
-These samples are then used to train a Variational AutoEncoder (VAE) that can generate an infinite number of additional images with similar distribution.
-Finally, using the originally labeled data and the synthetically generated labeled and unlabeled data, we retrain a new model in a semi-supervised fashion.
+We propose a new strategy to improve the accuracy and robustness of image classification.
+First, we train a baseline CNN model.
+Then, we identify challenging regions in the feature space by identifying all misclassified samples, and correctly classified samples with low confidence values.
+These samples are then used to train a Variational AutoEncoder (VAE).
+Next, the VAE is used to generate synthetic images.
+Finally, the generated synthetic images are used in conjunction with the original labeled images to train a new model in a semi-supervised fashion.

-We perform experiments on two benchmark RGB datasets: CIFAR-100 and STL-10, and show that the proposed scheme improves classification performance in terms of accuracy and robustness, while yielding comparable or superior results with respect to existing fully supervised approaches.